Fodor's Expert Review Egmont Key

 In the middle of the mouth of Tampa Bay lies the small (350 acres), largely unspoiled but critically eroding island Egmont Key, now a state park, national wildlife refuge, national historic site, and bird sanctuary.
-On the island are the ruins of Fort De Soto's sister fortification, Fort Dade, built during the Spanish-American War to protect Tampa Bay.
+On the island are the ruins of Ft.
+De Soto's sister fortification, Ft.
+Dade, built during the Spanish-American War to protect Tampa Bay.
 The primary inhabitants of the less-than-2-mile-long island are the threatened gopher tortoise and box turtles.
-The only way to get here is by boat—you can catch a ferry from Fort De Soto, among other places.
+The only way to get here is by boat—you can catch a ferry from Ft.
+De Soto, among other places.
 Nature lovers will find the trip well worth it—the beach here is excellent for shelling, secluded beach bathing, wildlife viewing, and snorkeling.
-Hubbard's Marina operates a ferry to Egmont Key from Fort DeSoto most days.
+Multiple ferry operators run trips here, including Hubbard's Marina, Dolphin Landings, and Island Boat Adventures.